wpilibsuite/allwpilib/design-docs/opmodes.md

   // this function is called asynchronously when the robot is disabled,
   // to request the opmode return from opmodeRun() void opmodeStop();

+  // this function is called when the opmode is de-selected on the DS or after
+  // opmodeRun() returns
+  void opmodeClose();
 }
 ```